The Nordic Chapter of the ISMRM

 The Nordic Chapter of the International Society of Magnetic Resonance in Medicine (ISMRM) is an organisation of the Danish, Finnish, Icelandic, Norwegian and Swedish Members of the ISMRM that carries out the functions of the ISMRM within the Nordic area.

-Any member in good standing of ISMRM or the Society of Magnetic Resonance Technologists (SMRT) who is resident in Denmark, Finland, Iceland, Norway and Sweden may be admitted to membership, on payment of the annual subscription.
+Any member in good standing of ISMRM or the International Society for MR Radiographers & Technologists (ISMRT) who is resident in Denmark, Finland, Iceland, Norway and Sweden may be admitted to membership, on payment of the annual subscription.

 If you wish to become a member in ISMRM Nordic Chapter send an email to nordic@ismrm.org stating your profession.